DrDub/LearnML/nlp/nlp.md

 Example: an insurance company wants to identify fraudulent claims by classifying causes into main labels and then further analyze the ones containing suspicious content/topics.

 - **Text Generation:** to create new data (textual mainly) based on previous examples from the same domain.
-Example: chatbots, quotes, email replies, etc.

-Example: chatbots, quotes , email replies, …, etc.
+Example: chatbots, quotes, weather reports, email replies, …, etc.

 - **Machine Translation:** to automatically convert from one language to another.